hello-robot/stretch_tutorials/ros2/writing_nodes.md

     └── your_new_package/
 ```

-## Step 1: Creating a New ROS2 Python Package
+## Step 1: Creating a New ROS 2 Python Package

-Let's start by creating a new ROS2 package.
+Let's start by creating a new ROS 2 package.
 A package is a collection of related nodes, launch files, configuration files, and other resources.

 First, navigate to your workspace source directory: